stefuhnee/rest_api/README.md

   * submit a link to your PR in canvas

 ##Description
-Create a two rest resource rest API with Express that's backed by Mongo.
-I'm leaving this pretty open to interpretation.
-I want you to write this from scratch, don't just copy and paste code from class or previous projects.
-Also, implement a non CRUD endpoint.
+Create a single resource (like /penguins or /seals) REST API with Express.

+Write a full set of CRUD routes for your resource.
+You can persist it however you like for the sake of testing, we'll be connecting it to Mongo later in the week.

 ##Rubric
+CRUD Routes: 4pts
-Use of Express: 3pts
+Use of Express: 2pts
-Use of Mongo: 3pts
 Tests: 2pts
 Project Organization: 2pts